JRCSTU/CO2MPAS-TA/doc/glossary.rst

     ``bag_phases``
-        array to associate time values with different bag phases (this can be used to modify the phases duration from the default values).
+        array to associate time values with different bag phases (this can be used to modify the duration of the phases from the default values).

     ``engine_speeds_out``
         engine rotational speed [rpm].